mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 an erroneousness location is determined, adding two levels of difficulty to the excavating task.
-The end result of a successful scan campaign will show a complex floor plan of a single level of oval chambers and connecting corridors totalling 2,000 square metres, with an original ceiling of 1.5–2 metres height.
+The end result of a successful scan campaign will show a complex floor plan of a single level of oval chambers and connecting corridors totalling 2,000 square meters, with an original ceiling of 1.5–2 meters height.

 In FarStep’s cargo hold, Prince Amaad has brought along three heavy excavation drones (similar to mining drones) and eight light drones